bullintheserver/linuxstudysessions/topic2.md

 - `pwd`
     - *Print working directory*
     - Can also be seen in command prompt before `$` or `#`
+    - Always prints absolute path
+        - Every step of path printed
+        - Always begins with a `/`
 - `/`
     - Denotes relationships
     - Directory hierarchy read from left to right